Contaminated land: get a risk assessment fast

 - Direct contact exposure: Construction workers and residents may come into direct contact with contaminated soil, leading to acute or chronic health conditions.

-- Inhalation of toxic vapours: Some contaminants can evaporate and be inhaled, causing respiratory and neurological damage.
+- Inhalation of toxic vapours or ground gases: Some contaminants can evaporate and be inhaled, causing respiratory and neurological damage.

 - Habitat destruction: Toxic pollutants can degrade ecosystems, making land uninhabitable for flora and fauna.